Manipulating Content: The SlingPostServlet

 :redirect

 Instructs the SlingPostServlet to redirect the client to the indicated location if the operation succeeds.
-That is the reponse status is set to 302/FOUND and the Location header is set to the value of the :redirect parameter.
+That is the response status is set to 302/FOUND and the Location header is set to the value of the :redirect parameter.

 :status